Vacuum Insulated Glass (VIG) 101: A Comprehensive Guide

 Conclusion

 In conclusion, vacuum insulated glass (VIG) is a highly effective solution for energy-efficient glazing in buildings.
 By using a vacuum between two glass panes, VIG provides superior insulation compared to other glazing solutions, reducing energy consumption and carbon emissions.
-Vacuum insulated glass is also highly durable, with a lifespan of up to 50 years, making it a cost-effective and sustainable solution in the long term.
+Vacuum insulated glass is also highly durable, with a long lifespan, making it a cost-effective and sustainable solution in the long term.

 As the world becomes more concerned with sustainability, VIG is likely to become an increasingly popular choice for construction projects.
 While vacuum insulated glass may be more expensive than traditional glazing solutions, its energy-saving properties can result in cost savings over time.